 - Type 2 Diabetes

 - Adrenal, Pituitary, and Gonadal Disorders

-Learn about them below.
+Learn about our services below.

 ABI is a quick, noninvasive screening test that compares blood pressure at the upper arm to that at the ankle.
 If blood flow is slower at the ankle, it may indicate peripheral artery disease (PAD), which is especially common in diabetics.

 When the diagnostic test is combined with an ultrasound, a handheld device (transducer) is placed on the patient’s legs and ankles, which sends sound waves into the body to bounce off internal structures and soft tissues, creating an image of them.
 This is used to identify possible narrowing of blood vessels.
 A Doppler ultrasound is used because it can also identify the speed of blood flow.

 The bioimpedence device measures body composition, fat levels, lean body mass, and calculates metabolic rate as part of our weight management program.

 For your convenience, we offer an in-house blood drawing center for most tests, so you don’t have to spend your time going to an outside lab.